WCMU-TV: Acquisition of WFUM

 On October 27, 2009, it was announced that the CMU Board of Trustees approved a proposal for CMU to acquire Flint, Michigan's PBS member station, WFUM (later WCMZ-TV), from the University of Michigan–Flint for a maximum of $1 million.
 The sale was approved by the FCC, allowing the network's presence to expand further south, not only including Flint, but also Ann Arbor and into Metro Detroit.
 The network provided at least secondary over-the-air coverage from far Northern Emmet County to northern Monroe County.
 While WFUM was folded into the CMU Public Television network, CMU vowed to include Flint-area events and issues in its programming, as well as produce new programming that would originate from the region.
 CMU believed the acquisition of WFUM will increase its viewership from 2.2 million to 8 million.
 CMU originally hinted that the takeover of WFUM would begin in late November, but WCMU took over operations of WFUM on January 15, 2010.
 The FCC approved the sale of WFUM in March and CMU officially took over in May at which point the call letters were changed to WCMZ-TV.

 On February 8, 2017, Central Michigan University announced it will sell WCMZ-TV in the FCC spectrum auction for $14 million, claiming its viewers are already able to watch PBS on other nearby affiliates, namely Delta College's WDCQ-TV.
 It signed off on April 23, 2018.

+WCML transmitter fire

+On February 28, 2024, a fire broke out at the WCML transmitter building in Montmorency Township, knocking out over-the-air PBS service to northeast Michigan, along with radio sister WCML-FM (91.7).
+The transmitter building was a total loss, and both stations would be off the air for several months as a complete rebuild of the site will be required.
+Cable carriage and streaming of both stations were not impacted by the outage.
+By March 9, WCMU updated their website, and the exact cause of the fire was unable to be determined.

+On July 30, 2024, WCML TV and FM both returned to the air at 50% power, with an estimated coverage percentage at around 70% of the normal full power coverage area.
+WCMU Public Media anticipates a permanent full power restoration of both signals will not occur until sometime in 2025.